• Skip to primary navigation

 Embodied Prayer

 You are invited to reflect and pray at the candle table.
-You may also choose to source the essential ingredient of solitude and private prayer, remaining with your own thoughts in your pew.
+You may also choose to source the essential ingredient of solitude and private prayer, remaining with your own thoughts in your pew and using the bulletin insert for further inspiration.

 For Reflection